mlevit/aws-auto-cleanup/README.md

 The Whitelist table allows users to add their resources to prevent removal.

-The Whitelist table as the following schema and comes pre-populated with Auto Cleanup resources to ensure Auto Cleanup does not remove itself:
+The Whitelist table as the following schema and comes pre-populated with Auto Cleanup resources to ensure Auto Cleanup does not remove itself.

 | Column      | Format                                      | Description                                                                                                                                                   |
 | ----------- | ------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |